aravindprasanna/Coursera/CodeBook.md

 frequencyDomainBodyGyroscopeStandardDeviationZAxis

     Average of Standard Deviation of Frequency of Body Acceleration measured along X,Y,Z axis using gyroscope

 frequencyDomainBodyAccelerometerMagnitudeMean

     Average of Mean of Magnitude of Frequency of Body Acceleration measured along X,Y,Z axis using accelerometer

 frequencyDomainBodyAccelerometerMagnitudeStandardDeviation

     Average of Standard Deviation of Magnitude of Frequency of Body Acceleration measured along X,Y,Z axis using accelerometer

 frequencyDomainBodyAccelerometerJerkMagnitudeMean

     Average of Mean of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using accelerometer

 frequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation

     Average of Standard Deviation of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using accelerometer

 frequencyDomainBodyGyroscopeMagnitudeMean

     Average of Mean of Magnitude of Frequency of Body Acceleration measured along X,Y,Z axis using gyroscope

 frequencyDomainBodyGyroscopeMagnitudeStandardDeviation

     Average of Standard Deviation of Magnitude of Frequency of Body Acceleration measured along X,Y,Z axis using gyroscope

 frequencyDomainBodyGyroscopeJerkMagnitudeMean

     Average of Mean of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using gyroscope

 frequencyDomainBodyGyroscopeJerkMagnitudeStandardDeviation

-  Average of Standard Deviation of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using gyroscope
+    Average of Standard Deviation of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using gyroscopes